The Perfect Non-Timber Alternative

 * The fastest growing plant on the planet, some species can grow up to 1 meter or 3 feet per day.

-* A critical element in the balance of oxygen and carb
+* A critical element in the balance of oxygen and carbon dioxide in the atmosphere.

 * A renewable alternative resource for agro-forestry production.

-tional source of food which can be made into bread, cakes scones and cookies.
+* Bamboo shoots provide a nutritional source of food which can be made into bread, cakes scones and cookies.

 * Environmentally friendly reduction of pressure on forests through wood substitution.